The 9th edition of Africa Service Providers Awards has opened for entries in the build up to the Awards night in South Africa.

 Sponsors

-Standard Bank Group is the largest African bank by assets, operating in 20 African countries and 5 global financial centers.
+Standard Bank Group is the largest African bank by assets, operating in 20 African countries and 4 global financial centers and 2 offshore hubs.
 Headquartered in Johannesburg, South Africa, we are listed on the Johannesburg Stock Exchange, with share code SBK, and the Namibian Stock Exchange, share code SNB.

-Standard Bank has a 161-year history in South Africa and started building a franchise outside southern Africa in the early 1990s.
+Standard Bank has a 162-year history in South Africa and started building a franchise outside southern Africa in the early 1990s.

 Our strategic position, which enables us to connect Africa to other select emerging markets as well as pools of capital in developed markets, and our balanced portfolio of businesses, provide significant opportunities for growth.

-The group's largest shareholder is the Industrial and Commercial Bank of China (ICBC), the world's largest bank, with a 20.1% shareholding.
-In addition, Standard Bank Group and ICBC share a strategic partnership that facilitates trade and deal flow between Africa, China and select emerging markets.
+The group’s largest shareholder is the Industrial and Commercial Bank of China (ICBC), the world’s largest bank, with a 19.4% shareholding.
+In addition, Standard Bank Group and ICBC share a strategic partnership that facilitates trade and deal flow between Africa, China, and select emerging markets.

 For further information, go to http://www.standardbank.com